Team — Aspen Business Roundtable on Organized Labor

 Liba Wenig Rubenstein

-Liba Wenig Rubenstein is a fellow at the Aspen Institute’s Economic Opportunities Program where she organizes “labor-open” business leaders to explore ways their workers can have a more meaningful seat at the table.
+Liba Wenig Rubenstein is the director of the Aspen Business Roundtable on Organized Labor, where she organizes “labor-open” business leaders to explore ways their workers can have a more meaningful seat at the table.
 She was previously head of social impact at 21st Century Fox and Tumblr.